heffergm/chef-tilestache/README.md

 #### What did that just do?
 * installed berkshelf, installed our cookbook dependencies, and booted a virtualbox machine
-* access the running abacus instance: via http://localhost:8000
+* access the running tilestache instance: via http://localhost:8000

 #### Multi-box support
 * please note that there is currently support for both ubuntu and centos, and that you need to append the correct box name to any commands

-#### Where does the abacus cookbook get pulled from
+#### Where does the tilestache cookbook get pulled from
-* presently git@github.rackspace.com:gran6556/abacus-chef.git
+* presently

-#### How about the abacus installation itself?
+#### How about the tilestache installation itself?
-* if you take a gander at the cookbook, you'll see that the the default repository is git@github.rackspace.com:common/abacus.git
+* if you take a gander at the cookbook, you'll see that the the default repository is git@github.rackspace.com:common/tilestache.git
 * the branch is set depending on the chef environment, if any, defaulting to master in the event there is none

 #### How does this help me?
-* iteration: hack hack hack on your abacus setup then run `vagrant provision`, which will re-pull the repository and restart abacus
+* iteration: hack hack hack on your tilestache setup then run `vagrant provision`, which will re-pull the repository and restart tilestache

 #### I don't like Vagrant
 * well then sir, provision a CentOS6 system with the provider of your choice, and then bootstrap with chef-solo:
-    `knife solo bootstrap root@${host} -r 'recipe[abacus]'`
+    `knife solo bootstrap root@${host} -r 'recipe[tilestache]'`
 * and re-cook with the following:
-    `knife solo cook root@${host} -r 'recipe[abacus]'`
+    `knife solo cook root@${host} -r 'recipe[tilestache]'`
-* alternatively, you can add the abacus cookbook to your chef server and wrap it as you see fit
+* alternatively, you can add the tilestache cookbook to your chef server and wrap it as you see fit

 Provisos
 --------